Advice for First-Year Ph.D. Students in Economics at Cornell

 - A big determinant of your success will be the attitude you take to your studies – try to stay positive as much as possible.
 Try to see ways in which the material you are learning can be useful later.
 A wide and deep knowledge of economic theory will benefit you no matter what future research you do (including applied or empirical work) – it will provide you with tools and structures that allow you to communicate and analyze ideas more rigorously, effectively and professionally.

-There are two qualifying exams (or Qs, qualifying exams, quals, etc.), one in microeconomics, and one in macroeconomics.
+There are three qualifying exams (or Qs, qualifying exams, quals, etc.), one in econometrics, one in microeconomics, and one in macroeconomics.
 They are usually given in the second week of June and again in early August.
 The exams are four hours long, and consist of graduate-level economic problem solving.
 They will be chosen roughly from the areas of study you have covered in your core micro and macro classes, though you will usually also see stuff you "haven't seen before."

 If you want to make normal progress in the program, you need to pass them by the end of your first year, and this is your primary responsibility in the first year.
 However, most people pass them, and you should not let yourself be overwhelmed by the thought of them.